TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 ```
 Creates an empty mesh with the specified name.
 If a mesh with such name already exists, it gets replaced.

-Whitespaces at the end of the name and any commas are removed for compatibility with the “make mesh inherit” block.
+Whitespaces at both ends of the name and any commas are removed for compatibility with the “make mesh inherit” block.

 ---
 ```scratch